ZhimingDeng5/academicpages/_pages/about.md

 **Yin, S.** (2024).
 Conceptualizing and operationalizing the construct of critical thinking in EAP speaking: The development and validation of a rating scale.
 In Proceedings of *the 45th Language Testing Research Colloquium (LTRC) 2024*, Innsbruck, Austria.
 Research paper presentation.

-**Yin, S.**., Jin, Y., & Fan, J. (2024) Understanding critical thinking in EAP speaking: Evidence from the CET-SET6. *Academic Forum on English Language Testing in Asia (AFELTA) 2024*, Singapore.
+**Yin, S.**, Jin, Y., & Fan, J. (2024) Understanding critical thinking in EAP speaking: Evidence from the CET-SET6. *Academic Forum on English Language Testing in Asia (AFELTA) 2024*, Singapore.
 Research paper presentation.

 **Yin, S.** (2023).
 Assessing critical thinking in EAP speaking: Design and validation of a rating scale.
 In Proceedings of *the 44th Language Testing Research Colloquium (LTRC) 2023*, New York City, United States. presentation.